DSA Patterns

 Stop scanning backward.
 Store what you've seen and look it up in one step.

-5 problemsLearn →Set
+5 problemsLearn →Recursion

 Stop scanning the whole array.
 Remember what you've seen.